SaiKrishnaMohan7/Playground/k8s/README.md

           - CRI:
             - *ImageService*: Image related operations
             - *RuntimeService*: Pod and container related operations
+        - _cAdvisor_ is a sub component (container advisor) retrieves metrics from pods and exposes it to the Metrics server via the kubelet API

       - _KubeProxy_
         - Implements the K8s service concept